Last updated: June 17, 2026

 How New Jersey CCAP works

-CCAP helps income-eligible families who are working, in school, in job training, or using a full-time equivalent mix of those activities.
-New Jersey lists basic parent rules on its official child care site: you must live in New Jersey, meet income rules, have assets under $1 million, and meet the activity rule.
-The state lists full-time work as 30 hours or more a week, full-time school as 12 credits or more, and job training as at least 20 hours a week.
+CCAP helps income-eligible families who are working, going to school, in job training, or using a full-time equivalent mix of those activities.
+New Jersey lists basic parent rules on its official child care site: you must live in New Jersey, meet income rules, have assets under $1 million, and meet an activity rule.

 Child rules matter too.
 In general, the child must be under age 13, or under age 19 if the child cannot care for themselves because of a mental or physical condition or is under protective supervision by the Division of Child Protection and Permanency.
 The child must live with you and must be a U.S. citizen or qualified non-citizen.

 CCAP can be used only with providers approved for the program.
-That may include licensed child care centers, registered family child care providers, approved home providers, school-age programs, and summer youth camps that meet state rules.
+This may include licensed centers, registered family child care providers, approved home providers, school-age programs, and summer youth camps that meet state rules.

 | CCAP part | What it means | Your next step |